ncondo/CarND-Behavioral-Cloning/README.md

 ### Overview

 As a starting point, I used Nvidia's architecture from their white paper [End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
-Their model proved to be very effective for this problem without much modification, besides hyperparameter tweaking and adding dropout and l2 regularization to prevent overfitting.
+Their model proved to be very effective for this problem without much modification, besides hyperparameter tuning and adding dropout and l2 regularization to prevent overfitting.
+Most of the work done to get my model working was data augmentation and image preprocessing.
+I will describe the steps taken and the network architecture in further detail below.

+### Data Collection

+I used only the sample data provided by Udacity to train my model, although one could run the simulator in training mode to gather additional data.